 Henry Repeating Arms is resurrecting a firearm that has not been produced by another major manufacturer since 2002.
-The new Henry Garden Gun Smoothbore .22 is built on Henry’s Classic Lever Action .22 platform, which has surpassed more than 1,000,000 units sold mark in late 2017.
+The new Henry Garden Gun Smoothbore .22 is built on Henry’s Classic Lever Action .22 platform, which has surpassed more than 1 million units sold mark in late 2017.
 This .22-cal. shotgun is purpose built for close-range pest control using .22 LR shotshell cartridges.

 “This may be a niche product, but it fills that niche particularly well,” says Henry Repeating Arms President and Owner Anthony Imperato.
 “For the farmer or the gardener, it’s something convenient to keep close at hand to dispatch pests without using a level of firepower that could cause even more property damage than the pests themselves.”